Victor-Agbo/mfd/README.md

 1. File handling to provided images for the entries
 1. Payment pocessing through external API
 1. Full system of an e-commerce application

+Sure, here's the information written in a style as if you were describing it:

+1. **Operator's Dashboard for Uploading Entries:**
+So, in my e-commerce website, I made this special dashboard for the people who run the store.
+It's like the control center where they can easily add new stuff to sell, change things, or take items off the list.
+It'distinct because the store operators can type in all the important details about a product - like the name, description, price, and how many are available.
+This way, when they add a new product, it shows up for shoppers right away.
+They can also group products and add labels to make it simple for shoppers to find what they want.
+This dashboard just makes managing the store so smooth and helps keep everything up-to-date for customers.

+1. **File Handling for Product Images:**
+I wanted to make sure the products on my e-commerce site were visible, so I did that by adding pictures.
+When someone adds a new product using the dashboard, they can also put up a picture that goes with it.
+My Django setup is really handy because it takes care of these pictures - making sure they load fast and look nice.
+Also, I added descriptive text to the pictures, to give more description.
+Good pictures make a big difference because shoppers can actually see what they're thinking of buying.
+It just makes the whole shopping experience better.

+1. **Payment Processing through External API:**
+Making payments online should be easy and secure, right?
+So, I connected my e-commerce site to these special tools called APIs - Flutterwave, precisely.
+These tool links up smoothly with my Django site.
+This means customers can pay for their purchases using credit cards, digital wallets, or even bank transfers.

+1. **Full System of an E-Commerce Application:**
+My e-commerce website is like this big puzzle where all the pieces fit together.
+It's not just one thing, it's a bunch of things that work together to make shopping online easy and fun.
+People can make accounts and log in safely, they can also search for stuff they want and use filters to find exactly what they're looking for.
+Once they find things, they can add them to a virtual cart and then buy everything together.
+On my side of things, I can see all the orders and make sure things are getting shipped out.

 ## Other Information